 Voluminous, complex, time-consuming and costly…

 Have you guessed what all this is about?
 This is what software documentation is typically associated with in the man’s mind.
-Such an obnoxious view on documentation today is caused by people’s ignorance of powerful software documentation tools that can really streamline document creation.
+Such an obnoxious view of documentation today is caused by people’s ignorance of powerful software documentation tools that can really streamline document creation.

 Technical writing is not an easy task.
 Knowing that software documentation is essential, everyone still avoids taking the responsibility of it.
 Indeed, automatic software documentation tools can take the hassle out of writing documentation and tackle a number of your challenges at work.
-What’s important is to choose the right documentation tool for a specific stage of software development life cycle.
+What’s important is to choose the right documentation tool for a specific stage of the software development life cycle.
 Thus, we have undertaken a research-based approach and come up with a bunch of tools that may be of great use at each stage as a project progresses.
 We grouped them into categories according to different types of software documentation so that you won’t have to look any further than this comprehensive list.

 Software Documentation Tools That Do the Hard Work for You